-And the other will say, Well that's just me; that's just what my experience has brought me to; I have been brought to feel that all flesh and all fleshly doings are as grass, and I am nothing, and less than nothing.
+And the other will say, Well, that's just me; that's just what my experience has brought me to; I have been brought to feel that all flesh and all fleshly doings are as grass, and I am nothing, and less than nothing.
 So that the brother of low degree will rejoice that he is exalted; and the brother of high degree, the Pharisaic caste, will rejoice that he is brought low; and both will renounce all confidence in the flesh, and crown the dear Redeemer Lord of all.
-Thus, then, we are to encamp in harmony with God's perfections, that is, by faith in Christ; and secondly in the order, that is our own personal testimony and experience.
-Every Christian must have a testimony of his own; and then Lord knows whether it be our own or not; he knows, when I come into the pulpit to preach the gospel, whether I am preaching by guess or not; whether I am merely preaching out of my head or not; whether I have studied with my brain, and I've got up something to say, like a school boy; he knows whether I am thus deceiving myself and the people or not; he knows whether I myself daily grown and sigh before him; he knows whether in private, my soul and affections are given up to him, and that I love him there so much as I do anywhere, if not more, because I have not so many interruptions there; he knows whether out of what my own soul has realized when no one sees me but himself, he knows whether I, out of this good treasure of my heart, preach unto others that gospel by which I myself am saved; he knows we could not deceive him.
-Let every man therefore drink water's out of his own cistern; let them be your own, and not another with you.
-Every man encamped by his own standard.
-Be yourself, never feign yourself to be another man or another woman.
-I think there is something very expressive in this, he camped by his own standard.
-What a variety of experience there is as to form, but then it all comes to the same thing, namely, that it brings them to nothing in their own eyes, and Christ becomes they're all in all.
-These are the true pilgrims these are they that are seeking a better country, and to that better country they shall come.
+Thus, then, we are to encamp in harmony with God's perfections, that is, by faith in Christ; and secondly in order, that is, our own personal testimony and experience.
+Every Christian must have a testimony of his own; and the Lord knows whether it be our own or not; he knows, when I come into the pulpit to preach the gospel, whether I am preaching by guess or not; whether I am merely preaching out of my head or not; whether I have studied with my brain, and have got up something to say, like a schoolboy; he knows whether I am thus deceiving myself and the people or not; he knows whether I am thus deceiving myself and the people or not; he knows whether, in whether I myself daily groan and sigh before him; he knows whether, in private my self daily groan and sigh before him; he knows whether, in private, my soul and affections are given up to him, and that I love him there much as I do anywhere, if not more, because I have not so many interruptions the ruptions there; he knows whether, out of what my own soul has realized, when no when no eye sees me but himself, he knows whether I, out of this good treasure of the post treasure of my heart, preach unto others that gospel by which I myself am saved.
+Let every man, therefore, am saved; he knows we cannot deceive him.
+Let every man, therefore, drink waters drink waters out of his own cistern; let them be thine own, and not another with the drink waters.
+Be Every man encamped by his own standard. another with thee. yourself, never feign yourself to be another man or another woman.
+I think there is a feign yourself to be another man by his think there is something very expressive in this-he shall encamp by his there is something very expressive there is as to form, but then own standard.
+What a variety of experience there is as to form, but then the comes to the comes it all comes to the same thing-namely, that it brings them to nothing in their own are the same thing-namely, that it brings them These are the their own eyes, and Christ becomes their all and in all.
+These are the pilgrims of the pilgrim true pilgrims; these are they that are seeking a better country, and to that better country they shall come.